 It also comes with large windows that let you see the outside while relaxing.
 Other than lighting, the windows also improve ventilation.
-This tent has a spacious interior with lots of room for couples and gears.
+Actually, this tent has a spacious interior with lots of room for couples and gears.
 As a result, couples can sleep comfortably with their kids.

-Again, the fabrics making this tent are coated with a 2000mm polyester which means you will keep dry even when it rains.
-It is one of the best camping tents on the market.
+Again, the fabrics making this tent are coated with a 2000 mm polyester which means you will keep dry even when it rains.
+It is one of the excellent designs on the market.

-This tent is designed with family camping in mind.
+This tent is designed with family in mind.
 The large interior space will comfortably accommodate up to 8 people.
-The walls of this tent are straight and this creates a spacious feel.
+Actually, the walls of this tent are straight and this creates a spacious feel.

 Another feature that makes this tent a great choice for family camping is the large 6 windows that other than lighting the tent improves the ventilation.
 The seams and fly of this tent are factory sealed to provide extra wet weather protection, this means you can camp even on wet grounds.
 It has one of the most durable floors.